swagger-atlas/atlas/docs/profiles.md

     sql: select id from courses_courses c join student_courses s on c.id = s.course_id where s.student_id = {id}
 ```

-Here `id` would be transplanted by value of 5.
+Here `id` would be transplanted by the value of 5.